Listing Price: Now €138,000

 Additional Features: Furniture negotiable.
 Walking distance to town

 Double entrance gates open into a private parking area

-Main living space is a sitting/dining area 8.1 x 4.2m fitted with pellet burner which also operates the central heating.
+Main living space is a sitting/dining area 8.1 x 4.2m fitted with a pellet burner which also operates the central heating.
 Air conditioning.Patio doors to rear garden

 Kitchen 3.3 x 2.7m fitted with a range of floor and wall units, fitted appliances and space for both a fridge and freezer.
 Silestone worktops

 Bedroom 1 – 3 x 2.7m fitted with air conditioning and light with integral fan.